How much does a website cost?

 And finally: when you ask how much it costs to design your website, you might also want to ask yourself, how much will your business lose if you don’t have a website or an outdated website?

-Maintaining an outdated website could be costing you sales and leads.
+An outdated website could be costing you sales and leads.
 You may not realize how many potential customers are turned off by unappealing graphics, confusing navigation and slow page loads.